Data Structures, Algorithms, Large Scale Systems, Object Orientation, Behavioral questions and more.Learn more about our curriculum

 But it pays for itself many times over.

-1. If you do well in the coaching, plus you are actively looking and still don’t find a better job in next 6 months, then we’ll refund half of the tuition.
+1. If you do well in the coaching, and still don’t land a better job in next 6 months, then we’ll refund half of the tuition.

 From Geoff Colvin, Author: Talent is Overrated